tirth1134/complaint-portal-for-industry-university/README.md

 A Django-based web application for students to submit complaints across key sections and for staff (Faculty, HOD, Admin) to review and manage them while preserving student anonymity.

+## Key Features

+- 20 credits granted on student registration; +5 credits for each valid complaint (wallet transactions recorded)
+- 5-day cooldown per section for raising a new complaint
+- Staff can see complaint details without student identity (only student department is shown)

 ## Features

 - Student registration with enrollment number, name, phone, stream (BCA, BTech, MTech, MSc IT, MBA, BBA, MCA), and password